 - Federation Cruiser (The Osprey / Nisos): A bigger and more powerful version of the Kestrel, with an artillery beam.
 The B variant starts with slightly weaker weapons but an upgraded artillery beam.

 - Slug Cruiser (Man of War / The Stormwalker): A Slug ship with the ability to automatically repair hull breaches and starts with a beam weapon capable of taking out the enemy crew without damaging the ship.
 The B variant starts with a teleporter

-- Rock Cruiser (Bulwark / Shivan): A Rockman ship with superior armor that can occasionally negate damage.
+- Rock Cruiser (Bulwark / Shivan): A Rockman ship with superior armor and missiles that can occasionally negate damage.
 The B variant starts with an unique shield-piercing laser and fire bombs.

 - Zoltan Cruiser (The Adjudicator / Noether): A Zoltan ship with a powerful shield that can only recharge with every jump.
 The B variant has stronger weapons but a weaker shield.

 Systems and Subsystems

 Every ship is comprised of a number of different systems and subsystems, each performing a different task in and out of combat.
 These systems require power (which is limited) to operate, and can be upgraded with scrap recovered over the course of the game.
 Upgrading a system increases its potential, but adds additional power requirements.
 Players can also purchase additional systems and subsystems at stores throughout the galaxy.
-A system can be disabled (partially or fully) through attacks, but can be repaired to full operation by crew members or repair drones.
+A system can be disabled (partially or fully) through attacks, but can always be repaired to full operation by crew members or repair drones.
 Finally, some systems can be manned by your crew for an additional bonus.

-- Shields: Absorb incoming laser attacks and negate some beam damage.
+- Shields: Absorbs incoming laser attacks and negate some beam damage.
 Can be manned, decreasing the time it takes for downed shields to recharge.

 - Weapon control: Powers the ship's weapons.
 Can be manned, decreasing the time it takes for weapons to charge.

 - Drone control: Powers the ships offensive and defensive drones.